jbergloda1/flutter_overlay_window_plus/README.md

 # Flutter Overlay Window Plus

-A Flutter plugin for displaying overlay windows over other apps with enhanced features and better API.
+A Flutter plugin for displaying a single, robust overlay window over other apps with enhanced features and better API.

 ## Features

-- ✅ Display overlay windows over other apps
+- ✅ Display a **single instance** of an overlay window over other apps (prevents multiple overlays)
-- ✅ Multiple overlay types (default, click-through, focus pointer)
 - ✅ Draggable overlays with position gravity
 - ✅ Customizable size and position
-- ✅ Real-time communication between overlay and main app
+- ✅ **Live data streaming** to the overlay from your main app
+- ✅ **Minimize app to background** and **re-launch on overlay close**
 - ✅ Permission management
-- ✅ Event streaming
+- ✅ Event streaming for overlay state changes
 - ✅ Better error handling and API design

 ## Installation